-I can give you a long list of start a blog tips, (and I will), but unless you actually pluck up the courage to start your blog and promote it, all the tips in the world won’t help you.
+I can give you a long list of start-a-blog tips, but unless you actually pluck up the courage to start your blog and promote it, all the tips in the world won’t help you.

 Tip #1 Start Your Blog Right Now